 These analogies are like warning signs that tell us “Turn around!”
 “Hazardous!” and “Do not go any further!”
 That’s helpful, but a “Wrong way” sign only tells us what not to do.
 It doesn’t really point us in the right direction.

 So it’s important to understand that while these analogies can expose the transgender lie, they don’t do much to point people to the truth.
-For that we need to share God’s thoughts on gender, that He created us male and female, and that when we deny this reality bad stuff happens – we arrive at a point where the cruel and the sadly comical are celebrated and encouraged.
+For that we need to share God’s thoughts on gender, that He created us male and female (Gen. 5:2), and that when we deny this reality bad stuff happens – then we arrive at a point where the cruel and the sadly comical are celebrated and encouraged.
 What follows are examples of where this reality-denying path leads.

 A. WE SHOULDN’T ENCOURAGE PEOPLE TO HARM THEMSELVES

 The majority of transsexuals don’t undergo surgery, but many do.
 This involves cutting pieces of their body off.
 Why are we encouraging this self-harm?

 Lonely man wants to be a parrot